 The Town continues to focus on providing the Penfield community with opportunities to reduce, reuse, recycle, and manage resources in ways that help to lower residential and business expenses.
-This includes annual events for residential drop-off and recycling, secure document destruction/recycling, household hazardous waste collection, a community victory garden on town land, free public electric vehicle charging stations at Town and community facilities and electric vehicle shows.
+This includes annual events for residential drop-off and recycling, secure document destruction/recycling, household hazardous waste collection, the Penfield Community Victory Garden on town land, free public electric vehicle charging stations at Town and community facilities, and electric vehicle shows.